 Shopping, Alcohol, and Tobacco

-People don't travel to Algodones for the souvenir, pottery, apparel, or glassware shopping, they come for the medical goods and services.
+People don't travel to Algodones for the souvenirs, pottery, apparel, or glassware shopping, they come for the medical goods and services.
 Still, you may be able to find a fun beach dress, straw hat, knock-off purse, or silver bangle to take back with you.
 We recommend bringing cash for all your shopping needs as most vendors accept bartering and bargaining for better prices.
 All prices are in United States dollars, so offer half of the asking price and go from there.

 If you are interested in prescriptions, it is best to talk to others who shop there regularly and know the routine and especially important to know the designer and generic names for your medications.
 While prices may be good, the names of some major prescriptions, as well as their active ingredients, are slightly different.
 Visitors should be cautious and check the expiration date on each container.
 Also, keep in mind you are only allowed up to a 90-day supply of prescriptions to carry back across the border, so don't purchase too much medicine—the border agents will confiscate the excess drugs.